Kambatukebele/htmlcourse/README.md

 *** ==> Important note: <br> tag is an empty tag, which means that it has no end tag <== ***

 *** HTML <pre> ***
-The HTML <pre> element defines preformattsed text.
+The HTML <pre> element defines preformatted text.
 The text inside a <pre> element is displayed in a fixed-width font(usually courier), and it preserves both paces and line breaks.

 Let's see an example with the <p> tag and the <pre> tag: